alexjackhughes/prezi/README.md

 # Prezi

-A presentation template for use in talks to add a bit of pizazz.
+A presentation template for use in talks to add a bit of ✨ pizzazz ✨.

 ## Getting Started